 - Several dog breeds are prone to allergies, making this a somewhat common reason to visit the vet.
 Allergens that cause itchy skin can be found in pollen, dander, plants, or insects, among other things.
 Symptoms that your dog may experience aside from itching include excessive grooming or licking, watery eyes and sneezing, rashes, and inflamed skin.
 Your vet may be able to diagnose what is causing the allergy and recommend treatment, however more severe cases may require specialist care.

 - Hives are another type of allergic reaction that can be seen in dogs.
 Hives can be a reaction to many things, from medications to bites and more.
-Symptoms show as a raised bump that causes the dog's fur to stick out or swelling near and around the eyes.
+Symptoms show as a raised bump that causes the dog's fur to stick out or swell near and around the eyes.
 Using a hypoallergenic shampoo for dogs often helps to alleviate this condition.
 A dog-specific hydrating leave-in conditioner may also help.
 Ask your vet what they recommend for your pet.

 If your dog's itching persists for more than 48 hours, you should make an appointment so your vet can diagnose the issue and treat your dog's annoying skin condition.
-Prolonged itching can cause excessive scratching and biting at the source which can result in self-inflicted injuries and some cases infections.
+Prolonged itching can cause excessive scratching and bite at the source which can result in self-inflicted injuries and some cases infections.
 This can become serious if left unchecked.Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.